How To See My Posts On LinkedIn Mobile and Desktop App

 You can see when they were published, how many views you got, and the comments that people have left on them.

 This means that it is hard to figure out which articles/posts are performing well for you in terms of popularity over time.
+These tools provide valuable data insights that can help you understand your post performance over time.

 To be able to get some more data on how your post engagement is performing, you can use some Linkedin analytics tools such as: